ncatlab/nlab-content/pages/8/7/1/0/178/content.md

 the above is the ordinary [[pullback]] of this along
 $\mathbf{\flat}_{dR} \mathbf{B}^{n+1} \mathbb{R}_{smp} \to \mathbf{\flat} \mathbf{B}^{n+1} \mathbb{R}_{smp} $.

-We claim that this is achived by the morphism
+We claim that this is achieved by the morphism

 $$
   (U,[k])